SA Health Human Research Ethics Committees list

 Information on the application process, including contact details, is available on the individual HRECs websites listed below.

-The SA Health Human Research Ethics Committee (HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.
+The SA Department for Health and Ageing Human Research Ethics Committee (HREC) receives and examines research and evaluation proposals initiated or conducted by SA Health staff and/or external researchers seeking access to SA Health data and/or clients.

 Royal Adelaide Hospital Ethics Committee